 - Both Garcia and the passenger will be brought to the Santa Clara County Main Jail and Juvenile Hall upon leaving the hospital.

-Those who have information on the crash are encouraged to call the SJPD traffic investigations unit at (408) 277-4654.
+Those who have information on the crash and other auto accidents are encouraged to call the SJPD traffic investigations unit at (408) 277-4654.

 Featured Image via GoFundMe